No, not Steven Gutenberg. The other one.

 “The idea that Gutenberg was the sole inventor the printing press grew up at the end of the 15th century, at a time when people had come to think of the work of any great artist, or poet, or inventor, as the product of special creative genius which the majority of ordinary men did not posses.”

 Even as we name Gutenberg, the canonical inventor of that technology, the Chinese trump us once more.
 In AD 1045, a printer named Pi-Sheng did almost what Gutenberg would do 410 years later.
 He shaped individual characters on the ends of small square clay rods and aligned them face up, in a shallow tray lined with warm wax.
 He laid a board across the array and pressed it down until each character was at exactly the same level.
 When the wax cooled he used this array to print images.

-Like many myths of innovation I’ve discovered in researching the book, it was socially and politically convenient for Western society to consolidate the development of printing under the heroic image of a local sole inventor, rather than the more accurate truth of printings development by many people primarily from foreign cultures.
+Like many myths of innovation I discovered while researching the book The Myths of Innovation, it was socially and politically convenient for Western society to consolidate the development of printing under the heroic image of a local sole inventor, rather than the more accurate truth of printings development by many people primarily from foreign cultures.